-The challenge for companies is to incorporate into their measurement of ECLs the forward-looking information relating to the economic impact of COVID-19 that is available without undue cost or effort at the reporting date.
+In periods of increased economic uncertainty the challenge for companies is to incorporate into their measurement of ECLs the forward-looking information that is available without undue cost or effort at the reporting date.

-The COVID-19 coronavirus outbreak is already having severe economic impacts across many jurisdictions compared with 31 December 2019.
-The economic shocks may become more severe and spread to other jurisdictions.
-Many governments, central banks and economists have been revising their economic forecasts to try to capture the likely impacts.
-However, the economic outlook is highly uncertain and may change quickly.
+Increased economic uncertainty caused by external events – e.g. a natural disaster, geopolitical events or pandemic – has had severe impacts across many jurisdictions.
+Governments, central banks and economists have been revising their economic forecasts to try to incorporate the likely impacts.
+However, the economic outlook may change quickly.

 Companies are required to update the economic forecasts that they use to measure ECLs at each reporting date by incorporating the reasonable and supportable information available at that time.
 The effort and sophistication required will depend on the company’s exposures.
-ECLs are usually material for banks and other financial institutions and these companies are likely to face the greatest challenges and will need to put the most resources into updating ECLs to reflect changing conditions.
-[IFRS 184.108.40.206]
+ECLs are usually material for banks and other financial institutions: these companies are likely to continue to face the greatest challenges and will need to put the most resources into updating ECLs to reflect changing conditions.
+[IFRS 220.127.116.11]